Skip to main content

 " Wait, why are you late today?"
 Shakti spoke up.

-The Bijolia palace was waking to Ajabde's melodious voice one more time.
+The Bijolia palace was waking to Ajabdeh's melodious voice one more time.
 The kitchens were making her favourite dishes.
 The villagers came to meet and greet their Kunwarani.
 Her siblings were following her around for stories.
-Her parents were pampering her a lot over the short stay.
-After all, she was now not their daughter.
+Her parents were pampering her a lot during the short stay.
+After all, she was now longer their daughter.
 But a guest, as the wife of Kunwar Pratap.
 Ajabde felt uneasy whenever Hansa or Ratan mentioned her departure day.

 If he doesn't come, what will I tell them?
 She always feared the worst.